Leasing vs Purchasing a Printer: Which Is Right for You?

 Before entering into a lease, make sure to evaluate your work environment and account for how many employees you have and may add in the future, so you avoid leasing a machine that is inadequate for your situation.

-Another downside to leasing a printer is interest rates will apply, and they can be higher than what your personal bank or credit union would offer.
+Another downside to leasing a printer is that interest expense can apply, and they can be higher than what your personal bank or credit union would offer.

-Because of interest rates, leasing a printer will be more expensive in the long run than purchasing one outright would be.
+Because of interest expenses, leasing a printer will be more expensive in the long run than purchasing one outright would be.

-To lease a machine, you must first meet the eligibility requirements for leasing to make sure you are eligible for the payment option.
+To lease a machine, you must first meet the eligibility requirements to ensure you qualify for the payment option.

-For example, if a provider has a $1,000 minimum to lease a machine, that means the total cost of the printer you want to lease must be at least $1,000 to be eligible.
+For instance, if a provider has a $1,000 minimum for leasing a machine, the total cost of the printer you wish to lease needs to be at least $1,000 to qualify.

-You also must also have prior credit approval to meet the lease eligibility requirements at certain vendors or providers.
+You must also obtain prior credit approval to fulfill the lease eligibility requirements with certain vendors or providers.

 3 Pros of Purchasing a Printer